naonao0001777/naonao0001777/README.md

 -->
 - 🔭 I’m currently working on ...SCM
 - 🌱 I’m currently learning ...Python, Ruby on Rails, Vue, CI/CD, DevOps ,SRE...and so on
-- ⚡ Fun fact: ...make a tools for help a project
+- ⚡ Fun fact: ...make a tools for help a project and my work:D

 <!--
 - � I’m looking to collaborate on ...